MicrosoftDocs/visualstudio-docs/docs/ide/how-to-configure-projects-to-target-platforms.md

 In the case where you are building a .NET assembly and exposing it to COM, Visual Studio registers the assembly with a particular platform architecture, since there are different registry locations for each platform.
 If your assembly already targets a specific platform, then that is used, but if you're registering a .NET assembly that’s built for `Any CPU`, MSBuild defaults to registering it for MSBuild's current runtime.
 If you specify a different `PlatformTarget`, MSBuild will respect that when registering.
 There is a property you can set to override this behavior, `RegisterAssemblyMSBuildArchitecture`.
 You can set `RegisterAssemblyMSBuildArchitecture` to the desired platform architecture (such as `x86` or `x64`) by adding it to a top-level `PropertyGroup` element in the project file.

-### Example: Referencing x86 and x64 assemblies and DLLs
+## Referencing x86 and x64 assemblies and DLLs

 You might have a .NET assembly or DLL that has both x86 and x64 versions.
 To set up your project to use these references, first add the reference, and then open the project file and edit it to add an `ItemGroup` with a condition that references both the configuration, and the target platform.
 For example, suppose the binary you're referencing is ClassLibrary1 and there are different paths for Debug and Release configurations, as well as x86 and x64 versions.
 Then, use four `ItemGroup` elements with all combinations of settings, as follows: